MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

    1. Find the section **Setting environment values**.
    1. Select **New environment value** and then enter the integer for the channel.
    1. Select **Save**.
-1. After changing an app setting for specific app(s), the app(s) must be republished for the change to take effect.
+1. After changing an app setting for specific apps, the apps must be republished for the change to take effect.

 ### Set the default for new apps to monthly channel